mehmetbatar35/BECODE___PROJECTS/01.IMMOELIZA/04.API/ImmoEliza/README.md

 🛠 Usage

-# My Streamlit App
+### My Streamlit App

+The application offers a variety of features and visualizations designed to help you analyze real estate data effectively.
 You can view the deployed version of this Streamlit app using the following link:

 - [View App](https://01apppy-6xestct2hxguicpkfyxt3e.streamlit.app/)

+## How to Get Started

+- **Access the App**: Simply click on the link above or enter the URL into your browser to start using the app.
+- **Explore Features**: The application provides interactive tools to visualize and analyze real estate data.
+Whether you're looking to explore market trends or assess property values, you'll find useful insights.
+- **User Experience**: The interface is designed to be intuitive and user-friendly, allowing you to easily navigate through the different sections.